Home Care Websites: 10+ Design Examples (2026)

 Joint Commission badge above the fold

-Joint Commission certification.
-That’s the accreditation hospitals carry, and BrightStar Care puts the badge above the fold on their homepage.
+BrightStar Care puts their Joint Commission certification badge above the fold on the homepage.
+That’s the same accreditation hospitals carry.
 For families comparing home care options across multiple browser tabs, this immediately separates BrightStar from uncertified competitors.
-It answers the credibility question before the visitor even scrolls.

 Where BrightStar falls short is team authenticity.
 The team section is generic with no individual caregiver bios or named staff on the corporate site.
 For a company that sends people into your home, faces matter.